-Swiss Standard German is one of the country's four real money slots official languages, in addition to French, Italian, and Romansh.
+Swiss Standard German is one of the country's four official languages, in addition to French, Italian, and Romansh.
 It differs only somewhat from the Standard German which is used in Germany and is taught in numerous classes around the globe.

 About the Swiss German Language

-What on Earth is a Bütschgi progressive jackpot (= apple core)?
+What on Earth is a Bütschgi (= apple core)?
 And what is a Chuchichästli (= kitchen cupboard)?

 Swiss German is a special dialect which is only spoken in the German areas of Switzerland.
 It includes various dialects that do not have much in common with the written language.
 According to the Swiss federal census in 2000, over 60 percent of all German speaking Swiss nationals tend to use their regional dialect in daily life - rather than the standardized German language.